autoreleasefool/hive-engine/README.md

 Additionally, produces new game states from the application of valid moves.

+This engine optionally supports games with all 3 official Hive expansions: the Mosquito, the Lady Bug, and the Pill Bug.
+See details on the `GameState` below for options.

 ## Usage

 You can read about each of the engine's components below, or dive right in with an instance of `GameState`: